 Hello to all Magento practitioners.
 I guess you are continuously wondering about the ways to make your large e-store faster and more customer friendly.
 Well, you’ve landed in the right place.
 In this article, I’ll tell you about a relatively painless way to make a Magento 2 store perform better.
 As we know, Magento 2 slowdown (or drop in system performance) is one of the challenges large e-stores face.
 So, let’s dive in.

 Magento 2 weak performance: the why?

-You see, it resembles a well-baked juicy hamburger that exceeds the “eating capacity” of the majority of human beings.
+This is how it looks (it resembles a well-baked juicy hamburger that exceeds the “eating capacity” of the majority of human beings):

 - Use Flat Catalog Product